gangof1/techtest/docs/api.md

 [⬅️ Back to home](../README.md)

 API Consumption
-To interact with the Restful API, we recommend using cURL or Postman.
+Interacting with Restful APIs, can be done using various tools and programming languages.
+Here are some common methods: cURL, Guzzle, JavaScript, Postman (User-friendly UI)

 Example using cURL:
 ```java